Areca Palm Trees Buying & Growing Guide

 To treat a spider mite infestation, take the plant outside and spray it with a powerful jet of water.
 Do this twice daily until the infestation is under control.
 If this doesn’t work, you can try using neem oil or insecticidal soap.

 Scale insects present themselves as small round or oval white lumps, with no identifiable features, such as body parts.
 They are usually found on the underside of leaves, which can look whitewashed if the scale infestation is severe.
 They can attack a whole plant but are usually most prevalent on the foliage of Areca Palms, sucking the sap from the plant with their straw-like mouths.
-The result of this will be brown spots on the leaves of your plant, as well as curled up, dropping leaves, and eventually, a dead plant (University of Florida).
+The result of this will be brown spots on the leaves of your plant, as well as curled up, dropping leaves, and eventually, a dead plant.

 There are several different types of scale, and you need to identify which type you have before attempting to remove the infestation, as different types will respond to different treatment.